3D scanning solutions

 Easy to use, extensive features

-Windows only, expensive
+Windows only, relatively expensive

 Users choose 3dx Max for its simplicity and ease of use, which is why the learning curve is fairly gradual compared to Maya.
 Despite its relative ease of use, you'll be hard-pressed to find any other 3D modeling software with as many video tutorials, online courses, and third-party extensions.
 This is why it’s amazing software if you’re just getting started with 3D modeling!
-The software comes with a monthly or yearly subscription, though a trial version is also available for 30 days, and students and teachers can get the software for free for three years.

 ZBrush